collinalexbell/HackMatrix/game-design.md

 # Gaianetica
 ## What do I love about Gianetica
-- It will help me to know everything about portland
+- It will help me to know everything about Portland
 - It will help me to love software engineering and cybernetics development
 - It will help me love portland
 - I will be able to connect better with others